@Claude handle stay, and no data migrates. What changes is who Claude acts as and who sets it up.

 What existing users notice after the switch

 In channels, the visible difference is that work belongs to the channel, not to whoever asked.
 Anyone can reply in a thread to steer it, and the result stays where the team can see and pick it up.
 Code work is authored by the Claude GitHub App rather than as the requesting user.
 A user who never linked a claude.ai account can now hand Claude work in channels, by default.
-Whether that stays open or narrows to organization members is the admin’s Members choice.
-If@Claude in a channel still opens pull requests under the asker’s name, that channel is answering with the Legacy version; check the scope’s Claude in Slack version setting.
+Whether that stays open or narrows to organization members is the admin’s access restriction setting.
+If@Claude in a channel still opens pull requests under the asker’s name, that channel is answering with the Legacy version; check the scope’s Claude Tag version setting.

 Related resources